Ritiks-0001/Capstone_BigBasket/TABLEAU_BUILD_GUIDE.md

    - Confirm the **Tier colour legend is visible** on the dashboard (drag it from the sheet's legend if Tableau did not add it automatically).
-   - Test it: deselect *Household Essentials* → the Total Revenue KPI must drop from ₹88,282 to ₹66,567 and Categories Meeting Target from 3 to 2.
-If the KPIs do not move, you skipped the "All Using This Data Source" step.
+   - Test it: deselect *Household Essentials* → the Total Revenue KPI must drop from ₹88,282 to ₹66,567 and the bar chart must fall to five bars.
+If the KPI cards do not move, you skipped the "All Using This Data Source" step.
+   - The Categories Meeting Target card will stay at 3 / 6 unless you added its filter to context (see the caveat in Step 2.5).
+That is expected behaviour, not a fault.
 5. Consistency pass: one font family throughout, the same three tier colours on every mark, every currency figure with `₹` and **no `$` anywhere**.